-Their unique and patented process results in cultivated Cordyceps which are actually more potent and much more consistent than the wild collected variety, at only a fraction of the price of wild Cordyceps.
+Their unique and patented process results in cultivated Cordyceps which are actually more potent and much more consistent than the wild collected variety, at only a fraction of the price of wild ones.
 There are many reasons besides price one may wish to avoid wild Cordyceps.
 The issue of counterfeiting has become a serious matter for consumers, and contamination is also a grave concern.
-The interesting part about the way that Aloha Medicinals grows its Cordyceps is that they do so in a completely vegetarian way, without using a caterpillar.
-Because Aloha Medicinals is passionate about sharing the benefits of Cordyceps with others and because they have perfected the product, they only offer the best Cordyceps that can be found.
+The interesting part about the way that Aloha Medicinals grows its mushrooms is that they do so in a completely vegetarian way, without using a caterpillar.
+Because Aloha Medicinals is passionate about sharing the benefits of the products they have perfected, they only offer the best mushrooms that can be found.

 Substitute for Wild Varieties

 Many companies now produce artificially cultivated Cordyceps products, but there is wide variation in quality.
-Aloha Medicinals grows Cordyceps in a laboratory environment exactly replicating the natural growth conditions of the wild.
+Aloha Medicinals grows these mushrooms in a laboratory environment exactly replicating the natural growth conditions of the wild.
 That is, the high-altitude air composition and the low temperatures found on the high Himalayan plateau.

 In order to ensure authenticity and quality, Aloha Medicinals has also developed exacting standards for testing the quality of their product.
 These analytical methods have become the gold standard by which all Cordyceps is graded around the world today.
 Aloha Medicinals has become the world’s foremost supplier because of its quality control, potency, and consistency.

 Pure Cordyceps™ By Aloha Medicinals